KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown by the System.Windows.Data.BindingGroup.GetValue(System.Object,System.String) method when the value is not available.

-    throw [System.Windows.Data.ValueUnavailableException]::New("the System.Windows.Data.BindingGroup.GetValue(System.Object,System.String) method when the value is not available.")
+    throw [System.Windows.Data.ValueUnavailableException]::New('the System.Windows.Data.BindingGroup.GetValue(System.Object,System.String) method when the value is not available.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Data.ValueUnavailableException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Data.ValueUnavailableException.aspx)